rich-newman/typescript-analyzer-eslint-prettier/docs/setupvue.md

 3. Install the new npm packages.
 Rightclick the project in Solution Explorer/Open in Terminal, then in the terminal that appears execute the command `npm i`.

 Now if you lint a .vue file in the project you will probably get some Prettier warnings.
 As usual, you can rightclick/Fix TypeScript Analyzer (ESLint) Errors to format the file and remove these errors.

-## Basic vue.js Web Application

-Set up for the TypeScript Analyzer for Basic vue.js Web Applications is in a [separate document](setupvuebasicwebapp.md).